-Everyone loves style!
-Industrial designers use it to attract people to their products.
-Graphic designers use it to organize information on a page and designate changes in topic.
+Graphic designers use styles to organize information on a page and designate changes in topic.
 We’ll create organization of our content, add meaning, and make it easier to navigate by adding Word Styles.
 Word Styles are used to format headings, emphasized and strongly emphasized text, links, paragraphs, and lists for example.
 When text is formatted with Styles in Word, it creates a navigational structure that screen reader users can use to quickly get to the information they want.

 Screen reader users use shortcut combinations of keys, for example, to bring up a list of headings that can help them navigate to where they want to go in the document faster.
-In JAWS, pressing the Insert key followed by F6 will bring up a list of headings.
+In JAWS, pressing the Insert key followed by F6 will bring up a list of headings on a web page.
 The numbers behind the names of the headings, such as 1, 2, and 3 designate heading level.
 It is good practice to create one heading level 1 at the top of the page that describes what the page is about, followed by subheading levels 2 through 6.
 In JAWS, pressing of the H key will help a screen reader user jump from heading to heading on a page.
 See a screen shot of what JAWS’ Heading List floating window looks like on top of a Word syllabus with headings levels 1 and 2.
-Within this document, you can see that the heading level 1 is the title of the document, “Syllabus for NUR 440.”
-The syllabus is then broken up into sections, which are second level headings.
+Within this document, you can see that the heading level 1 (Heading 1 style) is the title of the document, “Syllabus for NUR 440.”
+The syllabus is then broken up into sections, which are second level headings (Heading 2 style).

 Once you add headings with Word Styles, you can see them in Word’s Navigation Pane to the left of the document.
 If you don’t see the navigation pane, you can bring it up by going under the View menu in Word and checking the box next to Navigation Pane.
 It shows you the structure of your page and can help people without disabilities also.
 See the screen shot of the Navigation Pane and the box to enable this outlined in red with a red arrow pointing to it (for accessibility reason).